Thinking about buying a mattress, but wondering about all the specs?

 These beds can still be ideal for guest bedrooms, since they won’t be used as often, making durability less of a factor, and the same goes for RV and camper mattresses.
 They could also work well for children who are light and won’t put substantial weight on the surface, which would normally cause it to sag over time.

 Measurements of 4 to 5 pounds per cubic foot are classified as medium-density.
 This range is what we call the Goldilocks of mattresses.
-Most people rate them as not too soft, not too hard, but instead, just right.
+Most people rate them as not too soft, not too hard, but just right.

 What Does the Density Affect?

 Before dismissing a mattress with a low number as subpar, you may also want to look at the quality of the foam.
-Some are designed better than others, so even though this measurement does give you some indication of how durable bed is, it’s not the only factor.
+Some are designed better than others, so even though this measurement does give you some indication of how durable the bed is, it’s not the only factor.

 As density levels rise, so does the price.
-This is primarily due to the amount of material that’s used to make something that’s the same size.
+This is primarily due to the amount of material that’s used to make something the same size.
 A high-density bed has more foam in it than a lower one, which elevates the cost.